 , ensuring a good working atmosphere in the learning situation is a complicated task, and can test even the most experienced staff.
 However, it can also be a lot of fun, as it involves understanding people and how they behave.
 An example of this is what is called primary and secondary behaviours.

 Primary behaviour is something a person does which you wish they wouldn’t, as it’s distracting to all.
-For example, a child:
+For example, a pupil:

 - Rocking on their chair

 It’s essential to stay focused on the primary behaviour you want altering, rather than the secondary.
-Remind yourself of exactly what the child has done.
-For example, focus on encouraging the child to stay in their seat, remind them to not touch someone else’s hair, or to not rock in their chair.
+Remind yourself of exactly what the pupil has done.
+For example, focus on getting the pupil to stop flicking paper at their classmate, encourage the pupil to work quietly, or to not rock in their chair.

-It’s also important to try and keep calm throughout, and to simply repeat what it is that the child is doing wrong, for example, “you’re walking about”, “you’re touching someone else’s hair” or “you’re rocking in your seat”.
-If you get involved in the child’s secondary behaviour, you easily forget the original issue and become frustrated with the situation because the behaviour does not change.
+It’s also important to try and keep calm throughout, and to simply repeat what it is that the pupil is doing wrong, for example, “you’re flicking paper”, “you need to work quietly” or “you’re rocking in your seat”.
+If you get involved in the pupil’s secondary behaviour, you easily forget the original issue and become frustrated with the situation because the behaviour doesn’t change.

 Another example you may have experienced is when a pupil comes home from school, throws their bag in the middle of the hallway and runs up the stairs.
 You ask them not to leave their bag there and their reaction is to slam their bedroom door shut.
 Your response is to charge up the stairs and tell them not to slam their door, which causes an argument and ends with the pupil being grounded for a week.